goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 	}

+For the database, import the initial dump present in the sql/ folder

+Then, apply the migration scripts to be in sync with the current git, they are sorted by date of change.

+Your database need at least 2 users, one for the web site (php) and one for the stratum connections (password set in config/algo.conf).

 The recommended install folder for the stratum engine is /var/stratum.
 Copy all the .conf files, run.sh, the stratum binary and the blocknotify binary to this folder.

 Some scripts are expecting the web folder to be /var/web.
 You can use directory symlinks...